TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/scheme/index.md

 {% endraw %}

-Reverse String in Scheme was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Scheme](https://sampleprograms.io/languages/scheme) was written by:

+- Jeremy Grifski
 - Francisco Peters

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Aug 10 2021 20:06:41.
 The solution was first committed on May 07 2018 23:12:09.
 As a result, documentation below may be outdated.